Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 - Increased the movement speed penalty during exhaustion from 25% to 50%
 - Dodge requires 1st Light Armor perk OR **any** dodge-related perk (Dodge Mastery, Distortion, Dodge Shot)
 - On maximum cold stage (Freezing), running out of Stamina begins damaging Health
+- [Food Spoilage](https://www.nexusmods.com/skyrimspecialedition/mods/113658) is only enabled for Survival Mode (spoiled food can be encountered in the world without survival)

 # Gameplay Tips